People

 In: Adv.
 Robotics, vol. 30, no. 17-18, pp. 1145–1163, 2016.

-Spatio-temporal saliency detection using abstracted fully-connected graphical models Inproceedings
+Spatio-temporal saliency detection using abstracted fully-connected graphical models Proceedings Article

 In: 2016 IEEE International Conference on Image Processing, ICIP 2016, Phoenix, AZ, USA, September 25-28, 2016, pp. 694–698, IEEE, 2016.